cagov/covid19.ca.gov-site-eng-playbook/content/pages/fun.md

 ## Appreciations

 We created an entire Slack channel dedicated to thanking people for going above and beyond, significant accomplishments (like feature or page launches), or for just being a good person.
+These notes helped the mood stay fun and supportive even when things were tough.
+Consistently recognizing others strengthened the supportive culture of the team.

 ## The question of the day